 Their unconscious mind uses the logic,” If everybody wants to harm me, I must be very important.
 They want to see me unhappy because they are envious of my achievements.”
-This may not make sense at first but if you look at how some presidents and elites were assassinated for being in high positions, it makes a little sense.
+This makes a lot of sense because powerful people usually have a lot of enemies.

 The reason why narcissists are likely to get paranoid than normal people is because they all have a common psychological goal of becoming superior.
 While each narcissist strives for superiority in his own way, those who fail usually use unconventional methods to achieve that goal.

 Paranoid narcissists may become aggressive and irrational but when you understand them you will realise that they are in need of help.
 If the narcissist is not someone you care about that much then you should avoid him.
 If you try to get close to him, he may form false beliefs about you.
 You should not be surprised if he starts saying that you are one of the people who are planning to harm him.